Koolyanobbing, Western Australia: History

+In July 2018, Cliffs subsidiary Cliffs Asia Pacific Iron Ore sold the operation to Western Australian company Mineral Resources.
+There was a short break in production until November 2018 as the new owners took control under a five-year relief package, according to which the WA government waived millions of dollars in royalties to save hundreds of jobs.
+That package expired in February 2023, and in June 2024, Mineral Resources announced that its Yilgarn operations would close by the end of the year, as it was no longer "financially viable", even with further government assistance.
+Mining and haulage operations at Koolyanobbing were completed in early December and elsewhere just before Christmas; the final iron ore train arrived at Esperance during the last week of the year.

 WA Salt Supply produces salt at Lake Deborah, 20 km to the north, which is railed from Koolyanobbing to Kwinana.

 The Koolyanobbing Range supports many endemic, priority and one declared rare flora species.

 Rail services

 The Prospector service, which runs each way between East Perth and Kalgoorlie once or twice each day, stops at Koolyanobbing.